How to Find Native American Adoptive Families

 In order to adopt a child of Native American descent, an adoptive family must also adhere to the Indian Child Welfare Act (ICWA).
 Learn more about ICWA and how it protects Native American adoptees here.

 How to Choose Your Baby’s Parents

-How often do you want to have contact with your child and their family after the adoption?
+- How often do you want to have contact with your child and their family after the adoption?

-Do you hope that your child will have siblings?
+- Do you hope that your child will have siblings?

-What kinds of personalities do you picture your child’s parents having?
+- What kinds of personalities do you picture your child’s parents having?
 What are their values or interests?

-Where do you see your child and their family living?
+- Where do you see your child and their family living?

 Prospective birth parents like yourself are the ones who are in charge of the decisions made throughout the adoption planning process.
-Deciding how much openness you want post-adoption, choosing your baby’s parents and even choosing the race of the adoptive parents are all things that you can decide.
+Deciding how much openness you want post-adoption, choosing your baby’s parents, and even choosing the race of the adoptive parents are all things that you can decide.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.